 As part of her clinical internship, she provided psychotherapy at the Cyberpsychology Laboratory located at the University of Québec in Outaouais.
-Her experience working with people facing difficulty with anxiety inspired her to use virtual reality as a tool to perform exposure treatment in a more controlled environment.
-Since then, she has integrated this evidence-based practice to her clients’ needs and is proud to be the first Psychologist in Ottawa to use virtual reality treatment.
+Her experience working with people facing difficulty with anxiety inspired her to use virtual reality as a tool to perform exposure treatment in a controlled environment.
+Since then, she has integrated this evidence-based tool to her clients’ needs and is proud to be the first Psychologist in Ottawa to use virtual reality treatment.

 Dr. Pagé has experience working in various clinical and hospital settings including private practice, the Brockville Mental Health Centre, the Ottawa Hospital Mobile Crisis Team, the Children's Hospital of Eastern Ontario, and the Royal Ottawa Hospital (Forensic Program).

 Patricia Parmashwar, MA, C. PsychPatricia Parmashwar is a Registered Psychologist licensed to practice in the Provinces of Saskatchewan (license #701 with an APE designation) and Ontario (#5027) with authorized areas of practice in Forensic/Correctional Psychology, Clinical Neuropsychology and Rehabilitation Psychology for adult and couples.

 She graduated with a Masters Degree, in Psychology from Carleton University in Ottawa, Ontario (Behavioural Neuroscience program, joint between the University of Ottawa and Carleton University).
 She has undergraduate degrees in Biology, Psychology and Psychology (hons) from the University of Ottawa.
 She has also completed courses in Cognitive Psychology and Cultural diversity at Mc Gill University.